gauravbhand1611/oms-documentation/documents/retail-operations/brokering/README.md

 This high level of customization enables retailers to create order routing that aligns with their unique business needs, and adjust routing parameters in real time without requiring external support.
 Retailers can optimize factors such as fulfillment costs, inventory distribution, and workload across locations, offering a strategic approach to order management.
 For scenarios where an order doesn’t meet the criteria of any rule set, configurable routing allows retailers to define specific actions to manage all unfillable orders, ensuring no order is left without a resolution.

-This dynamic approach to order routing also ensures that retailers can adapt quickly to evolving market conditions and customer expectations.
+This dynamic approach to order routing also lets retailers quickly adapt to evolving market conditions and customer expectations.

 ## Configurable Order Routing App